 - 1 teaspoon paprika

-- 1/8 teaspoon red pepper flakes (or more to taste)
+- ⅛ teaspoon red pepper flakes, or to taste

 - Black pepper, to taste

 - 3 cups (82 g) kale, finely chopped